Jaaso Jantunen

-Jaaso Toivo Nikko Jantunen (born 31 January 2005) is a Finnish professional footballer who plays as a goalkeeper for Regionalliga Südwest club SC Freiburg II.
+Jaaso Toivo Nikko Jantunen (born 31 January 2005) is a Finnish professional footballer who plays as a goalkeeper for club Hansa Rostock on loan from SC Freiburg II.

 Club career

 Jantunen is a product of HJK Helsinki youth academy.
 He made his senior debut with the club's reserve team Klubi 04 in third-tier Kakkonen in 2022.

 On 13 May 2022, it was announced that Jantunen will transfer from HJK to SC Freiburg in the upcoming summer transfer window for an undisclosed fee.

 Jantunen made his debut for SC Freiburg II in 3.
 Liga on 20 August 2023.

 International career

 In October 2023, Jantunen was part of the Finland U19 squad in the 2024 UEFA European Under-19 Championship qualification tournament, where he played in three games against Romania, Czech Republic and San Marino.